drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 - To determine sales trends.
 - To provide real-time information on sales.
-- To monitor the most important metrics and KPIs
+- To monitor the most important metrics and KPIs.
-- To identify which products are selling well and which are not
+- To identify which products are selling well and which are not.
 - To optimize pricing strategies.

 This will be significant for online sellers to track their progress and quickly respond to any changes by getting insights and analytics on e-commerce data.